Kinesis Data Streams vs Firehose – Comparison

 Data Storage

-• Kinesis Data Streams provide data storage.
+• Kinesis Data Streams provides data storage.
 Data typically is made available in a stream for 24 hours, but for an additional cost, users can gain data availability for up to 365 days (8760 hours).
+On-demand Advantage mode offers 77% lower extended retention pricing ($0.023/GB-month vs $0.10/GB-month).

-• Kinesis Data Firehose does not provide data storage.
+• Amazon Data Firehose does not provide data storage.

 Replay